Haddon-Sandefur/CFB-ML-App/README.md

 ### Current Version Notes:
 * XGB Model trained through Week 11.
 * Added chatbot to application.

+>[!NOTE]:
-Currently, this chatbot does not have the ability to utilize chat history nor interpret results via the ML model.
+>Currently, this chatbot does not have the ability to utilize chat history nor interpret results via the ML model.
 Future updates seek to address this.

 ### Purpose:
 This project acts as a start-to-finish pipeline of securing college football data from multiple sources, training an XGBoost model for point differential predictions, and creating an app which users can intuitively experiment with the model.